The fight against AIDS, tuberculosis and malaria: France’s commitment

 Share

-Despite considerable progress in the fight against AIDS, malaria and tuberculosis, major challenges remain, these diseases still killing almost 2.5 million people every year.
-With its historic role in global health and its expertise, France contributes actively to multilateral financial structures with the aim of fulfilling Sustainable Development Goal (SDG) 3 and putting an end to these pandemics.
+Despite the great progress made in fighting AIDS, malaria and tuberculosis, major challenges remain, as these diseases are still killing almost 2.5 million people every year.
+With its historic role in global health and its expertise, France contributes actively to multilateral financial structures with the aim of fulfilling Sustainable Development Goal 3 (SDG 3) by 2030 and putting an end to these pandemics.

-Progress in the fight against these diseases has been threatened by the COVID-19 crisis.
-COVID-19 has had damaging effects on prevention, screening and treatment of HIV, tuberculosis and malaria, compounded by inaccessible health services and increased human rights violations and gender-based violence.
-For example, it is considered likely in some of the most affected countries that the number of extra deaths from malaria will top that of those from COVID-19.
+Progress in fighting these diseases was threatened during the COVID-19 pandemic, while this upheaval has been compounded by difficulties accessing health services and increased human rights violations and gender-based violence.
+It is considered likely in some of the most affected countries that the number of extra deaths from malaria will top that of those from COVID-19.

-In the face of the pandemic, the Global Fund, UNITAID and Gavi have responded and continued their work, even developing new activities in response to the global public health emergency.
+In the face of the pandemic, the Global Fund to Fight AIDS, Tuberculosis and Malaria, UNITAID and Gavi, the Vaccine Alliance, responded and continued their work, even developing new activities to address the global public health emergency.

 State of play in the fight against AIDS, tuberculosis and malaria

-The COVID-19 crisis has reminded us of how fragile the progress made over the past two decades has been, with a major drop in access to diagnostics, to treatment and care, and to prevention for the three pandemics.
+The COVID-19 crisis has highlighted the fragility of the progress made over the past two decades, with a major drop in access to diagnostics, therapeutics and care, and undermining of prevention work relating to the three pandemics.
 There is a clear risk today that the major pandemics will regain ground.
-The financial resources of the vertical funds and domestic health funding need to be boosted in order to maintain and extend the progress made over the past two decades.
+International and domestic health funding need to be boosted in order to preserve, deepen and ensure the sustainability of the last two decades’ progress.

 HIV/AIDS

-The COVID-19 pandemic also seriously disrupted the HIV/AIDS response.
-In 2020, the number of people reached by HIV/AIDS prevention programmes dropped by 11% and the number of people tested fell by 22%.
+The COVID-19 pandemic also seriously disrupted the HIV/AIDS response: in 2020, the number of people reached by prevention programmes dropped by 11%, and the number of people tested fell 22%.

 Tuberculosis